clarkwkw/ml_stocks_platform/README.md

    `git clone https://github.com/clarkwkw/ml_stocks_platform.git`

-2. Edit basic settings in `config.py` to suit your need (especially the connection settings)
+2. Change directory to the repository folder and edit the program settings in `config.py` to suit your need (especially the connection settings)
-3. Change directory to the repository folder and run the bash script by issuing
+3. Issue the following command to run the building script

    `sh build.sh`